YolfTypo3/SavLibraryKickstarterExamples/sav_library_example10/Documentation/Introduction/Index.rst

 - The “Single” view has a special organization.
-The picture is on the left, then the title and the description is displayed at the right of the picture and, finally, the google map, where the marker is defined by the address, goes to the right of the description.
+The picture is on the left, then the title and the description is displayed at the right of the picture and, finally, the map, where the marker is defined by the address, goes to the right of the description.
 By clicking on the image, it should be displayed in its original size.

 Several authenticated users may use the plugin.
 Each user can modify or delete the record he/she has created.

 .. important::